CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Pause frame buffer calculation is a complex topic that IEEE 802.1Q-2012 defines.
 This attempts to incorporate the delay between signaling congestion and the reception of the signal by the neighboring device.
 This calculation includes the delay that the PHY and MAC layers (interface delay) introduce as well as the distance between end points (cable length).

 Incorrect cable length settings can cause wasted buffer space (triggering congestion too early) or packet drops (congestion occurs before flow control activates).

-Unless NVIDIA support or engineering asks you to, do not change these values.
 {{% /notice %}}

 <details>
 <summary>All Link Pause configuration options</summary>